solana-labs/solana/docs/src/developing/clients/jsonrpc-api.md

   - It does not count votes on descendants of a block, only direct votes on that block.
   - This confirmation level also upholds "optimistic confirmation" guarantees in release 1.3 and onwards.
 - `"recent"` - the node will query its most recent block.
-Note that the state at this slot is not derived from a finalized block.
+Note that the block may not be complete.

 For processing many dependent transactions in series, it's recommended to use `"singleGossip"` commitment, which balances speed with rollback saftey.